 Even as the pages were coming to an end, I wanted more information from this guy.
 He was able to encapsulate me from the start.
 This guy changed the way he traded from losing consistently, to winning consistently, no different from the way I was trading, and he did this all with Meditation.

 I literally had nothing to lose.
-All avenues had been explored.
+All avenues had been explored, I even thought about stopping trading and looked to start a trading business online with the use of systems that you can find provided by Leverate or other solution providers.
+I thought that way I could stop all my losses and concentrate on just making money again.
 There was nothing else for me to do.
 I believed that if this course was going to change the way I traded, I would then become the trader I have spent 8 years looking to develop.
 I purchased this course with the intention that if it was not successful for me, I would quit trading.

 I made the commitment to myself.
 I will do everything that this course asks.
 If the approach taught changed the way this guy traded, then it will do the same for me.
 Only if I commit.